symbolicdata/symbolicdata.github.io/CASN.markdown

 -   foaf:primaryTopic - the URI of the local FOAF profile as foaf:Person instance
 -   foaf:maker - the URI of the maker of the PersonalProfileDocument
--   rdfs:seeAlso - the URI of the same person in the <symbolicdata.org/data/People/> data base
+-   rdfs:seeAlso - the URI of the same person in the <symbolicdata.org/data/People/> data base.

--   -   Note that the people are referenced by the <symbolicdata.org/Data/Person/> namespace.
-There is a second knowledge base <http://symbolicdata.org/casn/CAFG-Intern/> with more detailed information about the people within German CA working groups.
-This information is considered as more private and not delivered by Linked Data principles but only available by SPARQL query to that special knowledge base.
+For the moment we operate another RDF graph <http://symbolicdata.org/casn/FOAF-Profiles/> with (centrally managed) FOAF profiles of (current and former) members of the board of the German CA Fachgruppe as proof of the concept.
+This information is used to display the web page about the [members of the board](http://www.fachgruppe-computeralgebra.de/fachgruppenleitung/) of the German CA Fachgruppe.
+The display is collected by the following workflow:

+-   extract the SD Person list of the board from the RDF graph <http://symbolicdata.org/casn/Groups/>,
+-   for each SD Person get the required FOAF profiles from the PersonalProfileDocument
+-   display the information

-### Some more thoughts about bootstrapping CASN
+#### Some more thoughts about bootstrapping CASN

 The bootstrap process assumes that in the beginning there will be a very (!) small group of educated people who manages the CASN data both in the <symbolicdata.org/casn/> namespace via usual OntoWiki supported RDF techniques (a greater amount of data) and via the xodx mechanisms.
 This has to be clarified.